Long-term Causal Inference Under Persistent Confounding via Data Combination: Numerical Studies

-We construct the observational dataset using a biased subsampling procedure.
 We randomly subsample units from the Riverside data according to a sampling probability function $\pi(A, U) \in (0, 1)$, where $A \in \braces{0, 1}$ is the treatment assignment and $U \in \braces{0, 1, 2, 3}$ is the highest education level (``$0$'' means below 9-th grade, ``$1$'' means $9$-th to $11$-th grade, ``$2$'' means $12$-th grade, and ``$3$'' means above $12$-th grade).
 This creates dependence between the treatment assignment and the education level for the units subsampled into $\mathcal{D}_O$.
 We choose education because it is quite likely to have \emph{persistent} effects on participants' potential employment in all quarters following the treatment.
-Then we remove the education level $U$ from $\mathcal{D}_O$ (and also $\mathcal{D}_E$).
+Then we drop the education level data from $\mathcal{D}_O$ (and also $\mathcal{D}_E$).
 As a result, the education level becomes a plausible persistent unmeasured confounder in $\mathcal{D}_O$.